otrv4/otrv4/otrv4.md

 Authenticator (MAC)
   The MAC with the appropriate MAC key (see below) of everything: from the protocol version to the end of the encrypted message.
-  Note: The old MAC keys are not included in this field.
+  Note that old MAC keys are not included in this field.

 Old MAC keys to be revealed (DATA)
   See 'Revealing MAC Keys section'.
 This corresponds to the 'mac_keys_to_reveal'